 The Pembroke is suited to live outdoors in temperate weather, but temperamentally it prefers to share its owner's home, while having access to the yard.
 Coat care comprises of a weekly brushing routine to ride the dog's coat of any dead hair.

-The Pembroke Welsh Corgi, which has an average lifespan of about 11 to 13 years, is prone to serious health concerns such as intervertebral disc disease and canine hip dysplasia (CHD), as well as minor issues like epilepsy and degenerative myelopathy.
+The Pembroke Welsh Corgi, which has an average lifespan of about 11 to 13 years, is prone to serious health concerns such as intervertebral disc disease and canine hip dysplasia (CHD), as well as issues like epilepsy and degenerative myelopathy.
 Lens luxation, von Willebrand's Disease (vWD), progressive retinal atrophy (PRA), and urinary stones are also noticed in the breed on occasion.
 To identify some of these issues, a veterinarian may recommend hip, eye, and DNA tests for the dog.

 Although many believe the Pembroke Welsh Corgi to be an ancient breed, outlining its origins is difficult.
 A book dating back to the 11th century, however, does mention a Welsh cattle dog.